Falling in love can be heaven on earth.

 How Long Does A Successful Blending Take and Why Is It Hard?

-It seemed manageable.
-But pulling a blended family off can be hard work.
-Research shows that the norm for how much time it takes to for the family to feel bonded is much longer than most people think.
+Research shows that it takes much longer than most people believe to feel bonded as a stepfamily.
 Much longer — like 5 to 10 years.

 - The context of how everyone met.